ax-i-om/bitcrook/README.md

 ### GUI

-1. From the root directory of Bitcrook, navigate into the `api` directory via `cd`
+1. Navigate to the root directory of Bitcrook via `cd`
-2. In your preferred terminal, enter and run: `go run server.go`
+2. In your preferred terminal, enter and run: `go run main.go runServer`
 3. A pop-up should appear requesting network access, allow it.
 4. In your preferred web browser, navigate to `http://localhost:6174`